Sell on Taobao: How To Open A Taobao Store?

 What are the Advantages of Selling through a Taobao Store?

-It’s affordable to open a taobao store
+It’s affordable to open a Taobao store

 Low Operating Risk